 Executive Summary

 The 15th meeting of the FG-AI4H took place in Berlin, 31 May – 2 June 2022 to review updates to its ten deliverables and sub-deliverables, and review progress by the existing 24 topic groups.
+The meeting was preceded by a workshop on 30 May that explored the new guidance on ethics, cooperation and outreach activities, and an overview of the work and challenges for the TG-PoC and TG-Histo.

 One important topic of discussion was the ITU/WHO Global Initiative on AI for Health, as the platform to continue and scale up the work developed by the FG-AI4H.
 Initial views were exchanged and a refined proposal will be reviewed at the next FG-AI4H meeting.